VC Cell Therapy Inc.

 Induced pluripotent stem (iPS) cells are a type of stem cell that is reprogrammed from adult cells to return to an embryonic-like state, similar to embryonic stem cells (ES cells).
 This process enables these cells to acquire the capability to differentiate into nearly all types of cells in the body.

 This revolutionary finding implied the potential to convert any cell in the body into a cell similar to pluripotent stem cells derived from an embryo, thus opening up new frontiers in regenerative medicine.
 The ability to create iPS cells from a patient’s own cells could reduce the risk of rejection during transplantation, paving the way for personalized medicine.
-Moreover, these cells can be used for drug development and modeling diseases, leading to an explosive expansion in research in this field.

 Cells used in regenerative medicine (Somatic Stem, ES, and iPS cells)